Have you been to small towns or do you currently live in one? Are you looking for some small town business ideas to help you thrive in your community?

 1. Which Business Is Most Profitable In Small City?

 The most profitable business in a small city is usually the one that monopolies the market.
-This could be the only grocery store, coffee shop, hardware store, an ice cream shop, or sports bar in town.
+This could be the only grocery store, wine or cheese shop, hardware store, an ice cream shop, or sports bar in town.

 2. What Lucrative Business Can I Start In A Small Village?